Long Gone Days: Plot

+As the four take the ferry and arrive in Germany, they realize that the attacks on Kaliningrad have reached international news.
+They meet the journalist Atiye who requests from them an interview regarding their escape there.
+However Atiye becomes tied up with her own issues as her partner Zoe gets involved with the Beqiri family, the local mafia who have been supporting Horst, a candidate for the upcoming national election.
+Upon investigating, the team meet Zoe's contact Cygnus, or by his real name Pascal, a former Beqiri Family member who assists them in saving Zoe.
+In the process, Rourke and Adair confront Sergeant Branna, who they defeat.

+The group move on to Poland, where the city is now under curfew due the Core having set up headquarters at the Spire.
+With the help of a local girl named Hanna, who herself and her parents Sylwia and Piotr have also become disillusioned with the Core's activities, the team infiltrate the Spire with the intent of finding Weisner.
+They receive help from defected Sergeant Faye, who had once saved Lynn's life in her past before she escaped to Kaliningrad, and are able to defeat Sergeant Coyle, Weisner's right-hand man.
+They arrive at Weisner's office and confront him, with Rourke proclaiming that he will take ahold of his own future outside of what the Core had given him.

+Months after Weisner's death, despite efforts to de-name Weisner and the Core, the Core continue to prosper due to the ignorance of the civilians.
+In spite of this, Rourke and his team vow to never stop fighting for world that they believe in.

 Gameplay

 Long Gone Days is a role-playing game with visual novel elements that uses a top-down perspective.
 It features a traditional turn-based RPG combat, which allows the player to select which body-part of the enemy to aim.
 Since the story doesn't have fantasy or supernatural elements, instead of magic, the characters rely on morale.
 This stat can be raised or lowered by the choices the player may choose during dialogues in and outside battles, and it affects how each party member will perform in battle.
 If their Morale reaches zero, the character loses their will to fight.

-Besides the turn-based combats, the game also features a first-person sniper mode, which consists of seek and find mechanics.
+Besides the turn-based combats, the game features a first-person sniper mode, which consists of seek and find mechanics.

-Since the story is set in the real world, the NPCs will speak in their native language depending on the country the characters are in.
+Since the story is set in the real world, the non-player characters will speak in their native language depending on the country the characters are in.
 The player can recruit interpreters in order to buy at shops and complete quests.